Searchers in China find wing, engine parts after plane crash

 WUZHOU, China (AP) — Hundreds of people in rain gear and rubber boots searched muddy, forested hills in southern China on Thursday for the second flight recorder from a jetliner that crashed with 132 people aboard.

-No survivors have been found since the China Eastern Airlines Boeing 737-800 dived into a mountainous area Monday during a domestic flight, but authorities say they still are looking.
+No survivors have been found since the China Eastern Airlines Boeing 737-800 dived into a mountainous area Monday, but authorities say they still are looking.

 Some human remains and engine parts were found, as well as items from the cockpit and some belongings to passengers, officials said.
 State TV showed searchers on a denuded slope trying to dislodge a white wing section with the airline’s red-and-blue logo.